 Adopting a coaching style, strengthens your team so that they can deal with the “muck and the bullets” of operations.

 This frees you up to have more “upright Meerkat moments”.
 For example, identifying risks, developing strategy and relationships and generally having the head space to think.

 I use a range of models in my coaching practice.
 Identify a few powerful open questions and the next time one of your team asks for your advice, hit the pause button and instead of telling them what to do, try asking a powerful open question, then be quiet and see what happens.

 The 20Twenty Programme looks in depth at different methods of coaching.
 By learning about coaching models and refining your approach, you will develop valuable coaching techniques to improve your leadership skills.

 20Twenty Business Growth Programme will be offering its flagship level 7 and level 4 courses on a fully-funded basis over the next 12 months.

 We are taking expressions of interest for our new cohorts starting in autumn 2020.
-Please register your interest below, limited places are available.REGISTER INTEREST MORE ABOUT THE COURSES
+Please register your interest below, limited places are available.APPLY NOW MORE ABOUT THE COURSES